Seth Putnam: Angry Hate

-Impaled Northern Moonforest

-In early 1997, Putnam and Josh Martin came up with the idea of starting a joke black metal band and decided to record a demo.
-They didn't use actual drums because someone was sleeping in the room next to them, so Martin played his acoustic guitar while Putnam did vocals and percussion by slapping his leg and a mattress.
-They did a few shows and sold copies of their first demo.
-The titles on the demo are different from the ones on the 7-inch vinyl release due to Putnam and Josh losing their copies of the demo and forgetting the titles.

 Shit Scum

 Shit Scum formed in 1988 after Putnam saw an ad looking for musicians.
 Putnam chose to call after seeing Cryptic Slaughter as the only influence as not many people in Boston were into that band.
 Putnam eventually invited Fred Ordonez to see Satan's Warriors (which was their last show).
 Anal Cunt was also playing what was supposed to be their last show but Ordonez and his friends never showed up.
 Putnam did another show with Anal Cunt so Ordonez could see them, while Shit Scum also did their first show on the same day.
 Putnam was eventually invited to a studio to play bass on their first demo called "Self Mutilation".
 They later did a show in January, 1990.
 Putnam and Ordonez (without Wayne, who was their drummer) went to a studio that college rock bands mainly performed at.
 The engineer did not like them and tried convincing them to quit.
 The record was eventually finished and they ended up owing the studio money so the studio kept the master reel.

-Anal Cunt did a tour in Germany and performed some Shit Scum covers.
-Matthias Weigand (head of Ecocentric Records) liked the cover of the song "Shit Scum" and wanted to put out a 7-inch.
-Putnam called the studio and asked about the reel.
-The guy on the phone said "it's right here, pick it up whenever you want", not knowing they owed money to the studio.
-Putnam mixed all the songs and sent them to Ecocentric Records.
-Ordonez never had a cover for the record so Weigand made one up.
-The record was eventually called "Manson Is Jesus".
-Ordonez wanted the record to be called "I Wish this Record Could Punch You in the Face", and have a fist on the cover.
-Shit Scum had already broken up by the time the album was released.